Azumi 2: Death or Love

-Azumi 2: Death or Love (あずみ2 Death or Love, Azumi Tsū Desu oa Rabu) is a Japanese jidaigeki film written by Mataichiro Yamamoto and Yoshiaki Kawajiri, directed by Shusuke Kaneko, and starring Aya Ueto, Yuma Ishigaki, Chiaki Kuriyama and Shun Oguri.
+Azumi 2: Death or Love (あずみ2 Death or Love, Azumi Tsū Desu oa Rabu) is a Japanese jidaigeki film directed by Shusuke Kaneko, and starring Aya Ueto, Yuma Ishigaki, Chiaki Kuriyama and Shun Oguri.
 It is the only sequel to the Japanese film Azumi based on the manga series of the same title by Yū Koyama.

 Plot

 Azumi and her only remaining colleague Nagara find themselves hunted by ninjas hired by General Kanbei for the assassinations they have carried out.
 One of which is the killing of his master.
 They hid temporarily in a temple so Nagara can heal his wounds sustained from their recent encounter.
 Azumi comes across some bandits led by Ginkaku, a young bandit who bears a striking resemblance to Azumi's former friend (and love interest) Nachi.
 Later, Azumi and Nagara are found by the allied ninjas working for the priest Tenkai, upon whose orders the assassins initially began their mission.
 After discussing it with Tenkai, Azumi and Nagara leave to seek out their final target, Sanada Masayuki.
 On their mission they are accompanied by a government ninja, a young woman named Kozue.

 Meanwhile, Kanbei Inoue assembles a large force of mercenary soldiers, ninja and bandits to try to avenge the death of his master Kiyomasa Kato.
 Amongst them are Ginkaku and his brother, Kinkaku.
 Azumi and the others then return to Ginkaku's village, where they are looked upon with distaste for their occupation.
 Azumi is torn by her attachment to Ginkaku, but on Nagara's urging they separate paths.

 While travelling, Kozue convinces Nagara that Azumi no longer wishes to fulfill her mission and should be talked out of it.
 Nagara tells Azumi he is fed up and wants to start a new life with Kozue, and that Azumi should go and live with Ginkaku, and they part ways.
 Azumi, still intent on carrying out the mission, attempts to locate Masayuki in his mountain temple, only to discover he has left with his army to kill Gessai.
 He and his entourage have departed for safety, but are soon tracked down by the brutal giant Roppa (a character similar to the Ninja Scroll character Tessai), a member of the dangerous Uenokagashu ninja clan working for Masayuki.
 Most of Gessai's guards are killed until Azumi arrives, as do Ginkaku and his brethren who had been following her.
 Roppa is killed (by his own weapon), as are Kinkaku, several of Ginkaku's band and most of Kasumi's ninja squad.